emfcamp/badge-2024-documentation/docs/hexpansions/eeprom.md

-# Write an app to a hexpansion
+# Write an app to an EEPROM

 !!! warning "This document is a work in progress.
 More details will be added as they become available."